-Many companies across industries have a sustainability officer.
+Many companies across industries have a sustainability officer that can speak to sustainable water quality.
 While some organizations don’t always have the bandwidth for such a position, it doesn’t mean that they, too, aren’t thinking about how to build sustainability into their processes.

 But, that begs the question: how can sustainability be appropriately measured?

 In our recent discussion with GHD Digital, we tackled the question, and Anand Ramachandran (Director, Digital Accelerator, GHD Digital) shared invaluable insights into how he sees companies integrating sustainability metrics into decision-making.

 Sustainable Water Quality Beyond the Four Walls of the Enterprise